Trainwagon/knight-with-a-gun/README.md

 # 🛡️ Knight With a Gun

-A super simple bullet hell game where you're a knight with a gun... and you're fighting one big boss.
+A super simple bullet hell game where you're a knight with a gun... and you're fighting one big boss an eye... with arms.

 🔗 [Play on Itch.io](https://pgrz.itch.io/knight-with-a-gun)